UnitedEffects/ueauth/README.md

 * SLS_ENV=qa yarn deploy
 * KEEP THE ABOVE INIT SETUP INSTRUCTIONS IN MIND AND REDEPLOY WITH ROOT SETUP OFF

+## The Root Account

+The root group is the super admin for the entire service.
+Any account in the root group has super admin access to all other accounts.
+This should only be limited to a small number of service and infrastructure admins.
+The root group is locked, see below.

+## Locked Groups

+If you choose to lock your group upon creation, it means that users can not self register to the group.
+In this case, they must either be provided with an initial access token (option 1), or they must attempt to register which will trigger a access request which the admin (you) must confirm (option 2 - this second usecase is pending).

+For this example, we will assume you are adding a user to the root group.

+* Option 1
+    * As the creator of your group, you already have an account.
+Use one of the OIDC flows to receive a token
+    * Use this token as your bearer token to make an http request to 'POST /root/token/initial-access' making sure to include the email of the user you are inviting in the body { "userEmail": "yourfriend@email.com" }
+    * The resulting initial access token (the jti property) can now be used as a bearer token on the 'POST /api/root/account' with appropriate body { username, email, password }
+    * If the request is made within the iat expiration window (default 7 days) and the email matches userEmail above, the account will be created
+* Option 2
+    * PENDING FUNCTIONALITY

 ## Key Stack Components

 * Express